Allemant History, Family Crest & Coats of Arms

 The ancient Normans that arrived in England following the Conquest of 1066 are the initial ancestors from which the many generations of the Allemant family have grown.
 The name Allemant was given to a member of the family who was a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.

 Early Origins of the Allemant family

-Another 163 words (12 lines of text) covering the years 130 and 1304 are included under the topic Early Allemant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allemant research.
+Another 82 words (6 lines of text) covering the years 130 and 1304 are included under the topic Early Allemant History in all our PDF Extended History products and printed products wherever possible.

 Allemant Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Allemant include Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Allemant family (pre 1700)